JPC SYSTEMIC PATHOLOGY

 Signalment (JPC# 1747982): Chicken

 HISTORY: Severe scaly, crusty lesions over the unfeathered portions of the legs

-Histopathologic Description: Skin, stratum corneum: Diffusely there is abundant orthokeratotic hyperkeratosis.
-Multifocally, within the keratin, there are oval to elongate, 35 to 100um diameter clear spaces (mite tunnels) which frequently contain sections of arthropods that are oval to elongate, range from 125 to 250um in diameter, have an eosinophilic spiny chitinous exoskeleton, a hemocoel, striated muscle, and focal accumulations of deeply basophilic, 2um nuclei.
-Within the mite tunnels there are scattered accumulations of brown, granular and globular material (mite feces).
-There are frequent intracorneal abscesses composed of degenerate heterophils, eosinophilic cellular and karyorrhectic debris (necrosis), and occasional colonies of cocci and bacilli.
+Histopathologic Description: Skin, stratum corneum: There is diffuse, abundant, orthokeratotic hyperkeratosis that contains multifocal oval to elongate, 35 to 100µm diameter clear spaces (mite tunnels).
+Mite tunnels frequently contain a cross or tangential section of an adult arthropod that is oval to elongate, 125 to 250µm in diameter, with an eosinophilic spiny chitinous exoskeleton, a hemocoel, striated muscle, and focal accumulations of deeply basophilic, 2µm nuclei.
+Mite tunnels contain scattered accumulations of brown, granular and globular material (mite feces).
+There are frequent intracorneal abscesses composed of viable and degenerate heterophils, eosinophilic cellular and karyorrhectic debris (necrosis), and occasional colonies of 1µm cocci and 1-2µm bacilli.

 MORPHOLOGIC DIAGNOSIS: Skin, stratum corneum: Hyperkeratosis, orthokeratotic, diffuse, severe, with intracorneal mites and abscesses, chicken, avian.

-- Mites of the genus Knemidokoptes, class Arachnida, order Acarina, family Knemidokoptidae
+· Mites of the genus Knemidocoptes, class Arachnida, order Acarina, family Knemidocoptidae

 TYPICAL CLINICAL FINDINGS:

 · Lesions are usually not pruritic